-Alcohol intake is currently recommended to be no more than 14 units each week for men and women, which equates to about 9 small (125ml) glasses of wine, 6 pints of 3.6% lager, beer or cider or 14 single measures of a spirit.
-It’s advised that you include some alcohol free days during the week.
+Alcohol is a part of many celebrations, social events and mealtimes and a lot of the time it is a given that alcohol will be consumed.
+The safe level of alcohol, as recommended by the government, is 14 units per week for men and women, which equates to about 9 small (125ml) glasses of wine, 6 pints of 3.6% lager, beer or cider or 14 single measures of a spirit and some alcohol free days within the week too.